EavesGroup/Manual/_posts/theory/2023-09-28-dynamical_billiards.md

 (1) Write down the trajectory, $$\vec r(t)$$, ignoring the container walls for a particle starting at $$\vec r_0$$ with momentum $$\vec p$$.

 (2) Specular reflection requires that the angle of incidence to the surface normal, $$\hat n$$, equals the opposing angle of reflection.
-Show that this condition is captured by the Householder transformation matrix (the difference of the unit dyadic and surface normal dyadic), $${\bf R}_n = \mathbb{1} - \hat n \otimes \hat n $$, and that reflecting off the walls of a cube will keep this trajectory confined to eight specific momenta in phase space.
+Show that this condition is captured by the Householder transformation matrix (the difference of the unit dyadic and surface normal dyadic), $${\bf R}_n = \mathbb{1} - 2\hat n \otimes \hat n $$, and that reflecting off the walls of a cube will keep this trajectory confined to eight specific momenta in phase space.

 (3) Explain why the functional form of the coordinate trajectory should be $$2l$$-periodic along the cube axes.
 Then, instead of reflecting the particle, imagine that the particle continues through the wall to a reflected copy of the cube instead.
 The trajectory remains a straight line where now the particle coordinate is decreasing from $$l$$ along the reflected axis.
 Using this construction, write the final solution for the position of the particle after a time, $$t$$, starting from anywhere in phase space, $$\vec r(t; \Gamma)$$.
 As the function will be periodic, you will likely find the floor function or mod operation useful.